songhappy/HappyCheatSheet/SparkScala.md

 ```

 Abstract class vs trait
-Abstract class is class, inherit from one class, it takes constructors.
+Abstract class is class, inherit from one class, it takes constructors and parameters.
 Trait can be extended with multiple traits,  but trait does not have constructors, will not be able to pass parameters.

 Functions VS methods applied for udfs
 No (x:String) things like this needed.
 Anonymous functions are first-class functions → Function values are objects
 Assign function values to variables.
 Pass function values as arguments to higher order functions